A fair amount of people ask what to wear on the hands for cool and cold weather hiking. Here’s my take.

 The body naturally wants to keep the core and the brain the warmest and concentrating less on our extremities.
 Unlike our feet, our hands are often exposed to the elements and required to perform many different functions where dexterity is needed.

 Wear too bulky of a glove or mitten, and it is hard to rig up a shelter, start a stove, fish out some trail mix and other needed functions.
 Expose your hands and your hands can even get cold or frost bit.

 Being able to perform needed tasks while keeping hands warm AND dry is something even experienced outdoors people can have a difficult time achieving.

 Most people, myself included, started by using one glove or mitten for all tasks.
 Be it winter or three season use.

 So the hands get cold.
 They get wet.
 A miserable time is often had outdoors.

 So, what to do?
 How to thrive and even enjoy the various elements Ma Nature throws at you?

 The simple solution is to LAYER.

 Layering provides much versatility.
-You are able to fetch your thermos of hot chocolate easily.
+You can fetch your thermos of hot chocolate easily.
 Walk through the wet and cold Appalachians in early spring.
 Not overheat and soak the insulation layer on your hand.
 You ultimately enjoy the time spent outdoors and not bail out into town as easily.